-After the introduction of Protestantism in Oleśnica in 1538, the augustinian monks left the monastery, which became a town shelter.
-The church, however, was taken over by the Protestants and until the nineteenth century there were services in Polish.
-In 1609 it was renovated, the shape of the windows was changed, and a new porch was added from the south.
-The building was significantly damaged in 1945.
-It was rebuilt for the needs of the orthodox parish.
+After the introduction of Protestantism in Oleśnica, in 1538 the Augustinian monks left the monastery, which became a town poorhouse.
+The church, on the other hand, was taken by the Protestants and until the 19th century services were held in it in Polish.
+In 1609, it was renovated, the shape of the windows in the northern part was changed, and a new porch was added on the southern side.
+In 1682 it was necessary to repair the tower, which had been struck by lightning two years earlier.
+At the end of the 18th century, a new helmet was put on the tower, and the monastery and hospital buildings were demolished by then.
+The church was significantly damaged in 1945.
+It was rebuilt in the 1970s for the needs of the Orthodox parish.